Storymaking Grades K-1

 Deb Lund is a creative writer and speaker who brings her storytelling gifts into the classroom.
 She has kids on their feet, acting out parts, making up stories, and having a fun time, all in preparation for writing activities.
 I appreciate the way she understands both the teachers’ and the students’ needs.
 Deb is easy to work with and is willing to interact with a variety of age groups.
 Merry T., Librarian

 Want to reach more students?
-Try an online residency and reach a whole grade level at the same time!
+Try an online residency and reach all your students!

 Each of the presentations above can be shared online, including PowerPoint and live author interaction.
 Other presentation options include single class or whole school events, teacher workshops, or ongoing writing and writing workshop support for teachers, schools, or districts.